-- 4. Nursing is a profession dealing with human life and is dependent upon personal and professional excellence.
-Unprofessional and unethical conduct such as stealing, lying, and inappropriate use of social media is grounds for dismissal and will result in a grade of "F" for the course and will be ineligible for re-entry into the nursing programs. - 5.
-The use of alcohol or drugs while on duty is prohibited, is grounds for immediate dismissal, will result in a grade of "F" for the course, and will be ineligible for re-entry into the nursing programs. - 6.
+- a.
+Nursing is a profession dealing with human life and is dependent upon personal and professional excellence.
+Unprofessional and unethical conduct such as stealing, lying, and inappropriate use of social media is grounds for dismissal and will result in a grade of "F" for the course and the student will be ineligible for re-entry into the nursing programs. - b.
 Purchase or use of faculty edition textbooks, test banks, or other faculty resources is strictly prohibited.
-Students found in violation of this code will be immediately dismissed from the nursing program, will receive a grade of "F" for the course, and will be ineligible for re-entry into the nursing programs. - 7.
-All students must follow the policies of the respective clinical agencies and Craven Community College Nursing Programs as they relate to conduct, dress, grooming, jewelry, etc., in the clinical areas.
-Failure to adhere to these policies will jeopardize the student's standing in the nursing curriculum.
-Students may be relieved of duty from the clinical setting until deficits are rectified.
-Absences related to noncompliance of this policy will not be excused. - 8.
+Students found in violation of this code will be immediately dismissed from the nursing program, will receive a grade of "F" for the course, and will be ineligible for re-entry into the nursing programs. - 5.
+The use of alcohol or drugs while on duty is prohibited, is grounds for immediate dismissal, will result in a grade of "F" for the course, and the student will be ineligible for re-entry into the nursing programs. - 6.
 All students must follow the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 Failure to adhere to these policies will jeopardize the student's standing in the nursing curriculum and is grounds for dismissal from nursing programs.
 If dismissed, the student will receive a grade of "F" for the course and be ineligible for re-entry into the nursing programs.
-A summary of the HIPAA Privacy Rule is found at the U.S. Department of Health and Human Services website: U.S. HHS website. - 9.
-The Craven Community College nursing program is dependent on outside agencies to create clinical learning opportunities for our students.
-As such, it is critical to maintain a professional relationship that respects these agency's policies, procedures and appropriate chains of command.
+A summary of the HIPAA Privacy Rule is found at the U.S. Department of Health and Human Services website: U.S. HHS website. - 7.
+Craven Community College nursing programs are dependent on outside agencies to create clinical learning opportunities for our students.
+As such, it is critical to maintain a professional relationship that respects these agency's policies, procedures and appropriate chains of command. - a.
+All students must follow the policies of the respective clinical agencies and Craven Community College Nursing Programs as they relate to conduct, dress, grooming, jewelry, etc., in the clinical areas.
+Failure to adhere to these policies will jeopardize the student's standing in the nursing program.
+Students may be relieved of duty from the clinical setting until deficits are rectified.
+Absences related to noncompliance of this policy will not be excused - b.
 In deference to these agencies, all student questions or requests regarding clinical placements and assignments should be addressed to the Lead Faculty or Director of Nursing Programs.
 Students contacting the agencies directly, for any reason other than reporting a clinical absence, communicating with their preceptor during their capstone course, or acting under the direction of the Lead Faculty or Director of Nursing Programs will be subject to disciplinary action.